Woman placing a portafilter on a semi-automatic espresso machine

 LATTE: ESPRESSO + STEAMED MILK + FOAM

 This popular drink consists of 1/3 espresso and 2/3 milk, plus a thin layer of foam on top.
-The latte can be enjoyed on it’s own or can serve as the base for other popular drinks like mochas and lavender vanilla lattes.
-Try a new take on fall’s most popular espresso drink with a Pumpkin Spice Latte Smoothie.
+The latte can be enjoyed on its own or can serve as the base for other popular drinks like mochas and lavender vanilla lattes.

 Graphic of coffee cup with ingredient ratios for cappuccino